 The Red Prayer Plant scored top points in this category for its beautiful coloration.
 The red, deep green, and light green leaves are startling, yet the vining and oval shape of the leaves allows this plant to simultaneously blend in with any decor while making a unique statement.
 Similarly, the Crassula Ovata has a beautiful combination of deep purple and green in a simple, versatile rosette pattern.
-The Golden Pothos boasts beautiful deep green variegated leaves and has a cascading growth pattern that could soften the edges of any design of room.
+The Golden Pothos boasts beautiful deep green variegated leaves and has a cascading growth pattern that could soften the edges of any design of a room.
+In the same vein, the Fiddle Leaf Fig has large, glossed, oval leaves that bring life to your home.
 The String of Pearls makes for an appealing option with its draping tendrils that we loved for adding an interesting twist to your space, especially when in a hanging planter.

 State of Arrival and Shipping

 The Plants for Pets Succulent 5-Pack and the Golden Pothos had the highest scores here.
 They arrived without any signs of rough transit, showing healthy roots ready for transport.
 The Succulent 5-Pack had extremely thorough packaging, ensuring no harm would come to the plants.
 The Golden Pothos also had thorough packaging, but really shined for the impressive health of the plant upon arrival, it was hard to tell it even was boxed.
+We were also impressed by how well the large leaves of the Fiddle Leaf Fig were protected and arrived unscathed.
 On the other hand, the Hirt's Red Prayer Plant was bruised and showing signs of dehydration upon arrival.
 The ZZ Plant also did not score as well in this category, as it arrived growing at a right angle to its grow pot.

-The ZZ Plant and American Plant Exchange Golden Pothos scored highly here.
-The ZZ Plant is able to survive in a wider range of temperatures than any plant in this category as it is hardy to 45 degrees F. Additionally, both of these are drought resistant, but not extremely susceptible to overwatering and root rot.
-On the other end of the spectrum is the Majesty Palm, which is known to be sensitive to humidity, and showed rapid decline as a result of the dry air in the test home.
-The rapid decline indicated that it would not be as resistant to new gardener mistakes as the ZZ Plant or Golden Pothos.
+The ZZ Plant and American Plant Exchange Golden Pothos scored well here.
+The ZZ Plant can survive in a wider range of temperatures than any plant in this category, as it is hardy to 45 degrees F. Additionally, both of these are drought resistant, but not extremely susceptible to overwatering and root rot.
+On the other end of the spectrum are the Hirt's Fiddle Leaf Fig and Majesty Palm.
+For example, the Majesty Palm is known to be sensitive to humidity and showed a rapid decline as a result of the dry air in the test home.

 Most folks enjoy watching their plants grow over time, so we created a metric to encompass this aspect.
 It should be noted there is more variability here, as these were tested in a dry and sunny environment and results might change from home to home.
-The two main points of this metric were the way the plants established themselves after being transplanted and whether they showed any obvious growth over the four-week testing period.
-To determine the later we compared arrival photos to the plants at the time of this review and took detailed notes of the plants in the time in between.
+The two main aspects we considered for this metric were how the plants adjusted to their new environment after arriving and re-establishing, and if they showed obvious signs of growth over the 4-week testing period.
+To determine the latter we compared arrival photos to the plants at the time of this review and took detailed notes of the plants in the time in between.

-After completing thorough research and independent, hands-on testing, we feel confident in our assessment in a wide range of house plant options.
-Combining personal and professional experience, we were able to develop a detailed test plan that assessed every determinant of house plant success.
-After growing attached to our new house plant home additions we truly believe that we have identified the advantages and disadvantages of each product.
-We hope that you may use this review to find guidance and success in your house planting adventure.
+Following thorough and hands-on assessment, combined with our professional experience, we feel confident in this guide to your house planting adventures.
+We were able to use this professional and personal experience to create a detailed test plan that we believe assessed every metric of house planting success in detail.
+After filling every corner of our homes with new green life, and growing attached to these little guys, we fully believe that we have identified the advantages and disadvantages of each option.
+We hope you may use this review to find guidance and success in your next house planting adventure.

 — Jackie Kearney